 Why Use Key Performance Indicators?

 KPIs or Key Performance Indicators are there to inform your department and the wider organisation of the effectiveness of your programme.
 They’re important, as they quantify the value that your department is generating.
 You can use this as a benchmark, aiming to improve the number over time.
 They also act as an ‘audit trail’.
 In the same way that an organisation keeps record of finances, KPIs record activity.
-KPIs can therefore act as an important communication tool, summarising your R&D efforts.
+KPIs are a key part of post-project evaluation and can act as an important communication tool, summarising your R&D efforts.

 Though a KPI will seek to quantify, that doesn’t mean it has to be purely quantitative.
 KPIs may consider qualitative factors also.
 When developing your KPIs, they should consider everything that the department sees as valuable.
 This will be different for each organisation and industry.